benevolent-games/sparrow/readme.md

 <br/>

 ## 👥 How to deal with people
-- Okay, so you can pass this kind of `welcome` function to `Sparrow.host`.
-Here's some notes about the connection object you'll get:
+- `connection` — you get this object whenever somebody connects to you
   ```ts
   const sparrow = await Sparrow.host({
     welcome: prospect => connection => {